 Light Up the Lake, Council’s iconic New Year’s Eve celebration, returns with the very best entertainment for families to ring in the New Year close to home.

-From top notch international cuisine to a dedicated carnival zone with fun rides and show bags, live performances and spectacular firework displays at 9pm and midnight – Liverpool’s lakeside celebration is the place to be on New Year’s Eve.
+From top-notch international cuisine to a dedicated carnival zone with fun rides and show bags, live performances and the Channel 10 fireworks spectacular at 9pm and midnight – Liverpool’s lakeside celebration is the place to be on New Year’s Eve.

-Gates at the all-ages celebration will open at 5pm, with entertainment commencing at 7pm.
+Gates at the all-ages celebration will open at 5pm.
+Entertainment starts at 7pm.

 Bus 903 is a short loop route from Liverpool Station via Moorebank to Chipping Norton Public School, close to where shuttle buses regularly depart from Chipping Norton Community Centre (P1) to the event entrance.
 Alternatively, it's less than ten minutes' walk from the closest bus stop.
 Plan your trip ahead of time.
 The last 903 bus will depart Liverpool Station at 7.05pm.